 On the contrary, if you feel like you are totally missing out by not investing and taking advantage of compound returns, then investing may be the way to go instead.
 And of course, this decision does not have to be all-or-nothing, it’s likely you can do some combination of both.

 If your dream is to own a home, a financial windfall can certainly be used to make that dream a reality.
+If this is your first time purchasing a home, consider review our home buyers guide to get an understanding of all of the intricacies involved.
 For some people, it is a lovely idea to take extra money and to use it to buy a home that they love and feel the value of each and every day.

 A financial windfall can be used to aid in buying a home in a few ways.
 First, it can be used as a down payment.
 And as a bonus, having more money to put down on a home means a lower loan amount which can help to lower the overall interest costs of the mortgage.
 Further, having a slush fund of extra money as you enter into home ownership is probably not a bad idea.